-1) On average, how many classes do first year students take?
-What are the support systems in place to help them with the academic transition to college?
+1) On average, how many classes do first-year students take?
+What support systems are in place to help them with the academic transition to college?

 4) What words would you use to describe the campus culture?

 5) What kind of student thrives best on this campus?
-(I ask this question to reps when they visit my school, and they always comment on how it is a good question to ask and they give great and revealing answers!)
+(I ask this question to reps when they visit my school, and they always comment on how it is an excellent question to ask, and they give great and revealing answers!)

 7) What is your favorite tradition at this college/university?
-(It’s very telling if they can’t come up with one!)
+(It’s very telling if they can’t think of one!)

 8 ) What do you think students here find surprising or unexpected when they start their first year here?

-9) How easy or hard is it to get the classes you want each semester?
+9) How easy or hard is getting the classes you want each semester?

-10) What resources do you have for students if they are struggling with a class?
+10) What resources do you have for students struggling with a class?
 Is there a tutoring center?
 Is it included in tuition, or are there extra fees to use it?